NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 Ploutos is aware of certain cases that must be handled specially, for example:

-- **Centos 8 EOL:** Per https://www.centos.org/centos-linux-eol/ _"content will be removed from our mirrors, and moved to vault.centos.org"_, thus if `image` is `centos:8` the `yum` configuration is adjusted to use the vault so that `yum` commands continue to work.
+- **CentOS 8 EOL:** Per https://www.centos.org/centos-linux-eol/ _"content will be removed from our mirrors, and moved to vault.centos.org"_, thus if `image` is `centos:8` the `yum` configuration is adjusted to use the vault so that `yum` commands continue to work.

+- **LZMA and older O/S releases:** DEB and RPM packages created for Ubuntu Xenial and CentOS 7 respectively must not be compressed with LZMA otherwise the packaging tools fail with errors such as  _"malformed-deb-archive newer compressed control.tar.xz"_ (on Ubuntu, see [cargo-deb issue #12](https://github.com/kornelski/cargo-deb/issues/12) and _"cpio: Bad magic"_ (on CentOS, see [cargo-generate-rpm issue #30](https://github.com/cat-in-136/cargo-generate-rpm/issues/30)).

+- **`unattended-upgrade` compatible DEB archives**: Ploutos works around [cargo-deb issue #47](https://github.com/kornelski/cargo-deb/issues/47) by unpacking and repacking the created DEB archive to ensure that data paths are `./` prefixed.

 - **DEB changelog:** Debian archives are required to have a [`changelog`](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog) in a very specific format.
 We generate a minimal file on the fly of the form: